20x20 Trade Show Booth Rentals

 Four hundred square feet of island space with four open sides is genuinely transformative for brand storytelling.
 The design challenge shifts from fitting things in to curating what matters most and giving each element room to breathe.

-• Central feature element: The visual anchor of a 20x20 is typically a tall central structure — a tower, a backlit brand column, or an overhead hanging sign (if the venue permits rigging).
-This element is visible from 50–100 feet away and serves as a landmark on the show floor.
+- Central feature element: The visual anchor of most 20x20 booth designs is a tall central structure — a tower, a backlit brand column, or an overhead hanging sign suspended at 16–20 feet height (where rigging is permitted).
+A 20x20 booth with hanging sign visibility from 50–100 feet away becomes a landmark on the show floor, not just a display.

 A well-designed 20x20 island simultaneously accommodates 10–15 visitors and 6–8 staff at peak times without feeling crowded.